 Candelaria also provided four mechanical ventilators to the Atacama Health Service (SSA) which were implemented at Copiapó Regional Hospital.
 The devices were given as part of Candelaria’s commitment to contain the coronavirus under an agreement with with SSA.

 Beca Minera Candelaria

 Beca Minera Candelaria is a scholarship program focused on breaking down barriers to higher education, particularly from the communities that surround our mine.
-A total of 76 students (55% female) from the University of Atacama were selected and received the scholarship to continue their studies.
+A total of 112 students (68% female) benefit from the program, with 94 studying at the University of Atacama and the rest at other higher education institutions in the region; 35 students are part of indigenous groups.
 This is the first time that the Program of Accompaniment and Effective Access to Higher Education (PACE) has partnered with a private company, making this historic for both Candelaria, Chile and the progress for pursuit of higher education.

 Free Wi-Fi Zone

 Over the past ten years, hundreds of residents in Tierra Amarilla have been connected to the free Wi-Fi network provided by Candelaria.
 Residents connect with family, friends, job opportunities, online courses and content to help enhance their way of life.